mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

   }
 ```

-Classes in assemblies can be organized in any way that's convenient as long as **each class in the application
+Classes in assemblies can be organized in any way that is convenient as long as **each class in the application
 has a unique fully qualified name**.

 ## RETURN